BigAddict/TechAddict-Chronicles/README.md

   </p>
 </div>

-Use the following credentials to test the website without creating an account
+Use the following credentials to test the website without creating an account.

 - Email: guest@tomar.com
 - Password: guest